-The idea to boycott BBC Scotland comes from the social website, ‘Wings Over Scotland,’ a highly informative daily look at Scotland’s written and spoken politics, the site led by a robust journalist, Stuart Campbell, a man with forensic skills for sniffing out subtle and blunt propaganda in press and media, as well as cant and rank hypocrisy dispensed by our elected representatives.
+The idea to boycott BBC Scotland comes from the social website, ‘Wings Over Scotland,’ a highly informative daily tear down of Scotland’s right-wing anti-Scots newspapers, the site led by a robust journalist, Stuart Campbell, a man with forensic skills for sniffing out cant and rank hypocrisy dispensed by our elected representatives.

 BBC Scotland, the Hudson’s Bay hut in the Arctic

 Freezing out BBC Scotland from its listeners and viewers is a natural reaction to how out of step it is with modern Scotland, and how most of our licence fee is spent down south.

 The ‘outpost’ of BBC London – for that is what it is – is a purveyor of the UK government line.
 BBC deals in conventional wisdom.
 BBC Scotland sees Scotland’s elected government as something suspect or worse, alien, a disagreeable attitude evident in its disrespect for that institution and anyone with the tag ‘SNP’ affixed to their lapel.

 Not the principle, it’s the fee

 I can see how some freelance journalists, intellectuals, and academics of conscience might shy away from an appearance on a news show, however, for Scottish or Scottish-based actors and entertainers to join in a boycott and lose income is another matter.

 For many entertainers their entire income is derived from BBC contract, be it soap series such River City, or a role in a UK produced drama.
 I include writers and musicians and technical crew.
 Their chosen vocation relies on BBC or STV offers of work.